 www.plaintest.com

-Ultrasound of the scrotum (lecture at the Diagnostic) - Diagnostic
+Ultrasound of the scrotum (lecture at Diagnostic) - Diagnostic

-At an early stage of development, the embryo has prototypes of male and female genital organs - mesonephric (Wolffian) and paramesonephric (Mullerian) channels, respectively.
-At the seventh week of pregnancy, the Y chromosome triggers the development of the testicles.
-The testicles produce testosterone, which promotes the development of the mesonephric ducts and inhibits the development of the paramesonephric ducts.
-From 18-20 weeks, you can determine the sex of the fetus on ultrasound.
+At an early stage of development, the embryo has prototypes of male and female genital organs - mesonephric (Wolffian) and paramesonephric (Müllerian) canals, respectively.
+In the seventh week of pregnancy, the Y chromosome triggers the development of the testes.
+The testes produce testosterone, which promotes the development of mesonephric ducts and suppresses the development of paramesonephric ducts.
+From 18-20 weeks, you can determine the sex of the fetus by ultrasound.

-The testicles, testis (Greek - orchis, didymis), are a pair of oval-shaped bodies somewhat flattened from the sides, located in the scrotum.
+The testicles, testis (Greek - orchis, didymis), are a pair of oval-shaped bodies, somewhat laterally flattened, located in the scrotum.
 The length of the testicle is on average 4 cm, diameter 3 cm, weight from 15 to 25 g.

-The spermatic cord, funiculus spermaticus, and the epididymis, epididymis, approach the posterior edge of the testicle; the latter is located along the posterior margin.
+The spermatic cord, funiculus spermaticus, and the epididymis, epididymis, approach the posterior edge of the testicle; the latter is located along the rear edge.
 Epididymis is a narrow long body, in which there is an upper, somewhat thickened part - the head of the appendage, caput epididymidis, and a lower, more pointed end, cauda epididymidis; the intermediate section makes up the body, corpus epididymidis.
-In the region of the body between the anterior concave surface of the epididymis and the testis, there is a pocket, sinus epididymidis, lined with a serous membrane and open to the lateral side.
+In the area of the body between the anterior concave surface of the epididymis and the testicle there is a pocket, sinus epididymidis, lined with a serous membrane and open to the lateral side.

-At the upper end of the testicle there is often a small process - appendix testis; on the cut, it consists of thin tubules; represents, apparently, a rudimentary process of the paramesonephric duct.
-Appendix epididymidis is found on the head of the appendage, usually sitting on a stalk (the remnant of the wolf body, mesonephros).
+At the upper end of the testicle there is often a small appendix testis; on a section it consists of thin tubules; apparently represents a rudimentary process of the paramesonephric duct.
+On the head of the appendage there is an appendix epididymidis, usually sitting on a stalk (remnant of the Wolffian body, mesonephros).

-The testicle is surrounded by a dense fibrous membrane of a whitish color, tunica albuginea, lying directly on the parenchyma of the testicle.
-Along the posterior edge, the shell protrudes for a short distance into the glandular tissue of the testis in the form of an incomplete vertical septum or thickening, called the mediastinum testis; fibrous septa radiate from the mediastinum, which, with their outer ends, are attached to the inner surface of the tunica albuginea and, thus, divide the entire parenchyma into lobules.
-The number of lobules of the testicle reaches 250-300.
-The tops of the lobules face the mediastinum, and the bases face the tunica albuginea.
-The epididymis also has tunica albuginea, but thinner.
+The testicle is surrounded by a dense, whitish fibrous membrane, tunica albuginea, lying directly on the testicular parenchyma.
+Along the posterior edge, the membrane protrudes for a short distance into the glandular tissue of the testicle in the form of an incomplete vertical septum or thickening called mediastinum testis; Fibrous septa radiate from the mediastinum, which with their outer ends are attached to the inner surface of the tunica albuginea and thus divide the entire parenchyma into lobules.
+The number of egg lobules reaches 250-300.
+The apices of the lobules face the mediastinum, and the bases face the tunica albuginea.
+The epididymis also has tunica albuginea, but is thinner.

-The parenchyma of the testis consists of seminiferous tubules, in which two sections are distinguished - tubuli semeniferi contori and tubuli seminiferi recti.
-Each lobule has 2-3 tubules or more.
-Having a sinuous direction in the lobule itself, the seminiferous tubules, tubuli seminiferi contori, approaching the mediastenum, connect with each other and narrow directly at the mediastenum into short straight tubes - tubuli seminiferi recti.
-Direct tubules open into a network of passages - rete testis, located in the thickness of the mediastinum.
-From the network of the testis, 12-15 efferent tubules open - ductuli efferentes testis, which go to the head of the epididymis.
-Upon exiting the testis, the efferent tubules become tortuous and form a series of conical lobules of the appendage, lobulus s. coni epididymidis.
-The ductuli efferentes open into a single canal of the appendage, the ductis epididymidis, which, forming numerous bends, continues into the ductis deferens.
-Being straightened, the appendage canal reaches 3-4 m in length.
-Ductuli efferentes, lobuli epididydimidis and the initial section of the canal of the epididymis together form the head of the epididymis.
+The testicular parenchyma consists of seminiferous tubules, in which two sections are distinguished - tubuli semeniferi contori and tubuli seminiferi recti.
+Each lobule has 2-3 or more tubules.
+Having a tortuous direction in the lobule itself, the seminiferous tubules, tubuli seminiferi contori, approaching the mediastenum, connect with each other and immediately at the mediastenum narrow into short straight tubes - tubuli seminiferi recti.
+Straight tubules open into a network of passages - rete testis, located in the thickness of the mediastinum.
+From the testicular network, 12-15 efferent tubules open - ductuli efferentes testis, which are directed to the head of the epididymis.
+Upon exiting the testicle, the efferent tubules become tortuous and form a series of conical lobules of the epididymis, lobulus s. coni epididymidis.
+Ductuli efferentes open into a single canal of the appendage, ductis epididymidis, which, forming numerous bends, continues into the ductis deferens.
+Once straightened, the appendage canal reaches 3-4 m in length.
+Ductuli efferentes, lobuli epididydimidis and the initial section of the epididymal canal together form the head of the epididymis.
 On the epididymis there are side ducts, ductuli aberrantes.
-Just above the head of the appendage, anterior to the spermatic cord, there is a small body, paradidymis, which represents a rudimentary remnant of the primary kidney.
+Immediately above the head of the appendage, in front of the spermatic cord, there is a small body, paradidymis, which represents a rudimentary remnant of the primary kidney.

-The site of secretion of the male seed, sperma, is only tubuli seminiferi contori.
+The place of secretion of the male seed, sperma, is only the tubuli seminiferi contori.
 Tubuli recti and testicular tubules already belong to the excretory tract.

-The testicles, located in the scrotum, are, as it were, suspended in it with the help of the spermatic cords.
-The composition of the spermatic cord, funiculus spermaticus, includes ductus deferens, aa. et vv. testiculares et deferentiales, lymphatic vessels and nerves.
+The testicles, located in the scrotum, are suspended in it with the help of the spermatic cords.
+The spermatic cord, funiculus spermaticus, includes the ductus deferens, aa. et vv. testiculares et differentiales, lymphatic vessels and nerves.
 At the deep ring of the inguinal canal, the components of the spermatic cord diverge, so that the spermatic cord as a whole extends only from the posterior edge of the testicle to the deep ring of the inguinal canal.
-The spermatic cord is formed only after the descent of the testicle into the scrotum from the abdominal cavity, where it initially develops.
+The spermatic cord is formed only after the testicle descends into the scrotum from the abdominal cavity, where it initially develops.

 In lower mammals, the testicle is located in the abdominal cavity.
-In more highly organized, for example, in rodents, it temporarily comes out during the mating period of animals.
-These animals have a highly developed muscle that lifts the testicle, m. cremaster, which is reduced in higher mammals and humans, since in them the testis completely exits the abdominal cavity into the scrotum.
-As a reflection of this process in a person, descent of the testicle is observed in ontogenesis.
+In more highly organized animals, for example, in rodents, it comes out temporarily during the mating period of the animals.
+These animals have a highly developed muscle that lifts the testicle, m. cremaster, which is reduced in higher mammals and humans, since in them the testicle completely extends from the abdominal cavity into the scrotum.
+As a reflection of this process, testicular descent is observed in humans during ontogenesis.

 In the embryo, the testicles are located on the posterior abdominal wall at the level of the upper two lumbar vertebrae.
-From the lower end of the testicle, a cord stretches down, the conductor of the testicle, gubernaculum testis, consisting of smooth muscle fibers and fibrous tissue and heading with its lower end to the inguinal region, being laid in the fold of the peritoneum.
-In parallel with the growth of the embryo, the testis gradually occupies a lower and lower level.
-On the 3rd month it lies in the iliac fossa, on the 7th month it is located near the deep ring of the inguinal canal.
+From the lower end of the testicle, a cord stretches down, the conductor of the testicle, gubernaculum testis, consisting of smooth muscle fibers and fibrous tissue and directed with its lower end to the groin area, being embedded in the fold of the peritoneum.
+Parallel to the growth of the embryo, the testicle gradually occupies a lower level.
+At the 3rd month it lies in the iliac fossa, at the 7th month it is located near the deep ring of the inguinal canal.

-Even much earlier than the exit of the testicle from the abdominal cavity, the peritoneum gives rise to a blind process, processus vaginalis peritonei, which goes through the anterior abdominal wall to the scrotum, receiving membranes from all layers of the abdominal wall in its path.
-Following the path of the processus vaginalis, the testicle descends into the scrotum, for the most part, even before the birth of the child, occupying its final position in it.
-Due to the overgrowth of the upper portion of the vaginal process, the previously existing connection between the peritoneum and the serous membrane of the testicle is interrupted.
-If the vaginal process is not overgrown, an open canal remains through which congenital hernias can exit.
+Much earlier than the exit of the testicle from the abdominal cavity, the peritoneum gives rise to a blind process, processus vaginalis peritonei, which passes through the anterior abdominal wall into the scrotum, receiving membranes from all layers of the abdominal wall on its way.
+Following the path of the processus vaginalis, the testicle descends into the scrotum, for the most part occupying its final position in it even before the birth of the child.
+Due to overgrowth of the upper portion of the processus vaginalis, the previously existing connection between the peritoneum and the serous membrane of the testicle is interrupted.
+If the processus vaginalis does not heal, an open canal remains through which congenital hernias can emerge.

-Together with the release of the testicle from the abdominal cavity, the gubernaculum testis undergoes atrophy.
-Some authors believe that the shortening of the conductor during its atrophy partially contributes to the process of testicular descent.
-If this process is disturbed, the testicle either remains in the abdominal cavity or stops in the inguinal canal, as is observed in animals.
-Such an abnormal position of the testicle is a developmental anomaly - and cryptorchidism.
+Along with the release of the testicle from the abdominal cavity, the gubernaculum testis undergoes atrophy.
+Some authors believe that shortening the conductor during its atrophy partially contributes to the process of testicular descent.
+If this process is disrupted, the testicle either remains in the abdominal cavity or stops in the inguinal canal, as is observed in animals.
+This abnormal position of the testicle is a developmental anomaly - cryptorchidism.

 The testicle, which has taken its position, is located together with the lower part of the spermatic cord in the scrotum, scrotum.
-The scrotal suture, raphe scroti, runs along the midline of the scrotum, starting on the lower surface of the penis and extending to the anus.
-The rest of the scrotum is covered with a more or less significant number of wrinkles.
+Along the midline of the scrotum there is a suture of the scrotum, raphe scroti, starting on the lower surface of the penis and extending to the anus.
+The remaining surface of the scrotum is covered with a more or less significant number of wrinkles.

-The shells of the testicle and spermatic cord, counting from the outside, are as follows: skin, tunica dartos, fascia spermatica externa, fascia cremasterica, m. cremasterica, fascia spermatica interna, tunica vaginalis testis.
+The membranes of the testicle and spermatic cord, counting from the outside, are as follows: skin, tunica dartos, fascia spermatica externa, fascia cremasterica, m. cremasterica, fascia spermatica interna, tunica vaginalis testis.
 Such a large number of testicular membranes corresponds to certain layers of the anterior abdominal wall.
-It seems that the testicle, when it was displaced from the abdominal cavity, dragged along the peritoneum and fascia of the abdominal muscles and was enveloped in them.
+It seems as if the testicle, when displaced from the abdominal cavity, carried with it the peritoneum and fascia of the abdominal muscles and became enveloped in them.

-1. The skin of the scrotum is thinner and darker than other parts of the body.
-It is supplied with numerous large sebaceous glands, the secret of which has a special characteristic odor.
+1. The skin of the scrotum is thin and darker in color compared to other parts of the body.
+It is equipped with numerous large sebaceous glands, the secretion of which has a special characteristic odor.

-2. Tunica dartos, the fleshy shell, is located just under the skin.
+2. Tunica dartos, the fleshy membrane, is located immediately under the skin.
 It is a continuation of the subcutaneous connective tissue from the groin and perineum, but is devoid of fat.
 It contains a significant amount of smooth muscle fibers.
-Tunica dartos forms one separate sac for each testis, connected to each other along the midline, so that a septum, septum scroti, is obtained, attached along the raphe line.
+Tunica dartos forms for each testicle one separate sac, connected to each other along the midline, so that a septum, septum scroti, is obtained, attached along the line raphe.

 3. Fascia spermatica externa is a continuation of the superficial fascia of the abdomen.

-4. Fascia cremasterica is a continuation of the fascia intercruralis, extending from the edges of the superficial inguinal ring; she covers m. cremaster, which is why it is called f. cremasterica.
+4. Fascia cremasterica is a continuation of the fascia intercruralis, extending from the edges of the superficial inguinal ring; she covers m. cremaster, and therefore called f. cremasterica.

-5. M. cremaster consists of bundles of striated fibers that are a continuation of m. transverse abdominalis.
-When reducing m. cremaster the testicle is pulled up.
+5. M. cremaster consists of bundles of striated fibers, which are a continuation of m. transversus abdominalis.
+With the contraction of m. cremaster testicle is pulled upward.

-6. Fascia spermatica interna - internal seminal fascia, located immediately under m. cremaster. it is a continuation of the fascia transverzalis, it covers all the components of the spermatic cord and, in the area of the testicle, is adjacent to the outer surface of its serous cover.
+6. Fascia spermatica interna - internal spermatic fascia, located immediately under m. cremaster. it is a continuation of the fascia transverzalis, surrounds all the components of the spermatic cord and in the area of the testicle is adjacent to the outer surface of its serous cover.

-7. Tunica vaginalis testis, the vaginal membrane of the testicle, occurs due to the processus vaginalis of the peritoneum and forms a closed serous sac, consisting of two plates: laminaparietalis, parietal plate, and lamina visceralis, visceral plate.
-The visceral plate is closely fused with the albuginea of the testicle and also passes to the epididymis.
-Between the lateral surface of the testicle and the middle part of the epididymis (body), the visceral plate enters the slit space between them, forming a pocket called sinus epididymidis.
-Along the posterior edge of the testicle, at the place where the vessels exit, the visceral plate passes into the parietal plate.
-Between the parietal and visceral plates facing each other there is a slit-like space - cavum vaginale, in which, in pathological cases, a large amount of serous fluid can accumulate and give dropsy of the testicle.
+7. Tunica vaginalis testis, the tunica vaginalis of the testis, occurs due to the processus vaginalis of the peritoneum and forms a closed serous sac consisting of two plates: laminaparietalis, the parietal plate, and lamina visceralis, the visceral plate.
+The visceral plate closely fuses with the tunica albuginea of the testicle and also passes onto the epididymis.
+Between the lateral surface of the testicle and the middle part of the epididymis (body), the visceral plate enters the fissure space between them, forming a pocket called sinus epididymidis.
+Along the posterior edge of the testicle, at the site of the exit of the vessels, the visceral plate passes into the parietal plate.
+Between the parietal and visceral plates facing each other there is a slit-like space - cavum vaginale, in which in pathological cases a large amount of serous fluid can accumulate and give rise to testicular hydrocele.

-• 6-12 months - By the age of 1 year, the processes of obliteration of the vaginal process of the peritoneum and testicular migration should be completed.
-A study at this age is carried out in order to identify hidden anomalies.
+• 6-12 months - By 1 year, the processes of obliteration of the vaginal process of the peritoneum and migration of the testicles should be completely completed.
+The study at this age is carried out to identify hidden anomalies.

-• 5-9 years - From 5 to 9 years, the size of the testicles increases.
-Small testicles may be a sign of hypogonadism or functional developmental delay.
-An ultrasound sign of the constitutional form of hypogonadism is an increase in testicular volume by more than 2% and a sharp increase in intraorganic blood flow after injections of choriotropic hormone.
+• 5-9 years - From 5 to 9 years the size of the testicles increases.
+Small testicular size may be a sign of hypogonadism or functional developmental delay.
+An ultrasound sign of the constitutional form of hypogonadism is an increase in testicular volume by more than 2% and a sharp increase in intraorgan blood flow after injections of choriotropic hormone.

-• 10-14 years - From 10 to 14 years, a lumen appears in the convoluted seminiferous tubules containing mature spermatogenic cells.
+• 10-14 years - From 10 to 14 years, a lumen containing mature spermatogenic cells appears in the convoluted seminiferous tubules.
 The mass of the testicle doubles.
-The intensity of regional blood circulation increases proportionally, which is a provocative moment for the occurrence of varicocele.
-Hidden forms of the disease can be detected on ultrasound using dynamic tests (for more details, see here).
+The intensity of regional blood circulation increases proportionally, which is a provoking moment for the occurrence of varicocele.
+Hidden forms of the disease can be detected on ultrasound using dynamic tests (read more here).

-The echostructure of the contents of the scrotum is best seen when scanning with a high-frequency probe 7.5-15 MHz.
-A low-frequency probe of 3.5-5 MHz can be useful for scanning the edematous scrotum and the main vessels of the testis.
-An ultrasound of the scrotum is performed with the patient in the supine position, a towel between the thighs serves as a support for the scrotum, the penis is pressed against the stomach.
+The echostructure of the contents of the scrotum is best seen when scanning with a high-frequency sensor of 7.5-15 MHz.
+A low-frequency 3.5-5 MHz sensor may be useful for scanning the swollen scrotum and great vessels of the testicle.
+Ultrasound of the scrotum is performed with the patient in the supine position, a towel between the thighs serves as a support for the scrotum, and the penis is pressed to the abdomen.

-The testicle on ultrasound is an oval formation with smooth contours and a homogeneous fine-grained structure.
-Since there is a liquid component in the lumen of the seminiferous tubules, they have reduced echogenicity, and the stroma and vessels are brighter areas.
-The number of echogenic structures increases with age and is especially large in the pubertal period due to the activation of the processes of vascularization of the testicular tissue.
+The testicle on ultrasound is an oval formation with smooth contours and a uniform fine-grained structure.
+Since there is a liquid component in the lumen of the seminiferous tubules, they have a reduced echogenicity, and the stroma and vessels are brighter areas.
+The number of echogenic structures increases with age and is especially high in the puberty period due to the activation of the processes of vascularization of testicular tissue.

-To determine the size of the testicle during longitudinal scanning, the length and thickness are measured.
-In transverse scanning, the width and thickness are measured.
+To determine the size of the testicle, length and thickness are measured during longitudinal scanning.
+When scanning transversely, width and thickness are measured.
 The thickness on the transverse and longitudinal sections have approximately the same value.

-The volume of the testicle is calculated by the formula: length (cm) x width (cm) x thickness (cm) x 0.523.
+Testicular volume is calculated using the formula: length (cm) x width (cm) x thickness (cm) x 0.523.

-See normal testicle sizes in adults and children of all ages here.
+See the normal sizes of testicles in adults and children of different ages here.

 Epididymis on ultrasound

 At an early age, the epididymis on ultrasound does not differ in echogenicity from the echogenicity of the testicles, which is due to the morphological immaturity of both organs.
 Their structure is dominated by echo-negative shades.
-A deep sinus with liquid content between the body of the epididymis and the upper pole of the testicle may not be expressed.
-The testicle and its appendage can be taken as a single formation and cause errors in measurement.
+The deep sinus with fluid contents between the body of the epididymis and the upper pole of the testicle may not be expressed.
+The testicle and its epididymis may be mistaken for a single entity and cause measurement errors.

 The period of intensive development of the reproductive system begins at the age of 10-14 years.
-By this time, mature germ cells and seminal fluid appear in the lumen of the vas deferens, which make up the appendage.
-Formed appendage on ultrasound: a homogeneous heterogeneous formation of a semi-oval shape of medium echogenicity with clear contours.
-The appendage is covered with a protein membrane, the head is located in the serous cavity, which acquires the meaning of an "acoustic window".
-The tail and a significant part of the body are outside this cavity, and therefore are not detected by ultrasound methods.
+By this time, mature germ cells and seminal fluid appear in the lumen of the seminiferous tubules, which make up the epididymis.
+Formed appendage on ultrasound: a homogeneous heterogeneous semi-oval formation of medium echogenicity with clear contours.
+The appendage is covered with a tunica albuginea, the head is located in the serous cavity, which takes on the meaning of an “acoustic window”.
+The tail and a significant part of the body are located outside this cavity and therefore cannot be detected by ultrasound methods.

-In the first years of postnatal development of the child, the size of the epididymis approaches the size of the testicle.
-Up to 7 years, it practically does not change, at 7-11 years it doubles.
-In the pubertal period, the size of the appendage increases several times, reaching 10-15 mm in width and 6-8 mm in thickness.
-Normal sizes of the epididymis in adults and children of different ages, see here.
+In the first years of postnatal development of a child, the size of the epididymis approaches the size of the testicle.
+Until the age of 7, it practically does not change; at the age of 7-11 it doubles.
+During puberty, the size of the appendage increases several times, reaching 10-15 mm in width and 6-8 mm in thickness.
+See the normal sizes of the epididymis in adults and children of different ages here.

-Hydatids of the testicle and epididymis, which are normal anatomical structures, can be seen with a hydrocele (see more here).
-These are formations with a diameter of 2-3 mm, of medium echogenicity, attached to the testicle or epididymis.
+Hydatids of the testicle and epididymis, which are normal anatomical structures, can be seen with hydrocele (see more details here).
+These are formations with a diameter of 2-3 mm, medium echogenicity, attached to the testicle or epididymis.

 Inguinal canal on ultrasound

-The inguinal canal is studied in B-mode for cryptorchidism and to detect abnormalities of the vaginal process of the peritoneum.
+The inguinal canal is studied in B-mode for cryptorchidism and to identify abnormalities of the vaginal process of the peritoneum.

-Against the background of fatty tissue, the anterior wall of the inguinal canal, formed by the aponeurosis of the external oblique muscle of the abdomen, stands out in a separate bright structure and emphasizes the anterior contour of the spermatic cord.
-The transverse fascia, which makes up the posterior wall, is associated with the peritoneum, highlighting the opposite contour of the funiculus.
-The inguinal canal is easier to visualize in men, as the heterogeneous tubular structures of the spermatic cord are clearly visible surrounded by hyperechoic fat.
+Against the background of fatty tissue, the anterior wall of the inguinal canal, formed by the aponeurosis of the external oblique abdominal muscle, stands out as a separate bright structure and emphasizes the anterior contour of the spermatic cord.
+The transversalis fascia, constituting the posterior wall, is associated with the peritoneum, highlighting the opposite contour of the cord.
+The inguinal canal is easier to visualize in men, as the heterogeneous tubular structures of the spermatic cord surrounded by hyperechoic fat are clearly visible.

-When searching for the inner ring of the inguinal canal, the inferior epigastric artery, which is accompanied by a vein near the medial edge of the peritoneal funnel of the vaginal process, serves as a reference point.
-The transducer is placed transversely just below the navel and lowered along the inferior epigastric artery until a convex hyperechoic linear structure appears behind the rectus abdominis muscle - this is the upper part of the inguinal canal.
+When searching for the internal ring of the inguinal canal, the reference point is the inferior epigastric artery, which passes accompanied by a vein near the medial edge of the peritoneal infundibulum of the processus vaginalis.
+The sensor is placed transversely just below the navel and lowered along the inferior epigastric artery until a convex hyperechoic linear structure appears behind the rectus abdominis muscle - this is the upper part of the inguinal canal.

 The length of the inguinal canal in children of the first year of life varies between 0.5-2.5 cm.
 With age, it lengthens and becomes narrower.

-The spermatic cord is the structures that pass through the inguinal rings as the testicles descend into the scrotum.
-The spermatic cord includes the remnants of the vaginal membrane, the vas deferens, the lymphatic vessels, the testicular artery, the cremasteric artery and the vas deferens artery, and the veins.
-The veins form a network of anastomoses - the pampiniform (pampiniform) plexus, which runs along the posterior surface of the testicles and along a significant length of the vas deferens.
-At the level of the deep inguinal ring, they are converted into the testicular vein.
+The spermatic cord is the structure that passes through the inguinal rings as the testicles descend into the scrotum.
+The spermatic cord includes the remnants of the tunica vaginalis, the vas deferens, lymphatic vessels, the testicular artery, the cremasteric artery and the vas deferens artery, as well as veins.
+The veins form a network of anastomoses - a pampiniform (pampiniform) plexus, which runs along the posterior surface of the testicles and along a significant length of the vas deferens.
+At the level of the deep inguinal ring they transform into a testicular vein.

 On ultrasound, the spermatic cord is represented by linear structures that correspond to the arterial and venous vessels passing here.
-The vas deferens is not detected echographically.
+The vas deferens is not detected by echography.

-Intraorganic arteries and veins of the testicles are well defined in CDI, especially in the ED mode.
-The color cartogram is characterized by a uniform distribution of blood flows in the parenchyma.
-The superficial network of vessels localized in the inner layer of the albuginea (tunica vasculosa) stands out more clearly.
+Intraorgan arteries and veins of the testicles are well defined by colorectal dosage, especially in the ED mode.
+The color cartogram is characterized by a uniform distribution of blood flows throughout the parenchyma.
+The superficial network of vessels localized in the inner layer of the tunica albuginea (tunica vasculosa) stands out more clearly.
 In children, the intensity of blood circulation increases in proportion to age.
-In adolescents of prepubertal and pubertal age, quantitative and qualitative analysis of blood flow becomes possible.
+In prepubertal and pubertal adolescents, quantitative and qualitative analysis of blood flow becomes possible.

-An important area of ultrasound is the initial section of the spermatic cord from the place of its formation to the level of the superficial inguinal ring.
-Here, the veins of the pampiniform plexus are especially well visualized, the diameter of which normally varies from 0.5 to 3 mm.
-The composition of the pampiniform plexus includes from 10 to 45 vessels, complexly and repeatedly anastomosing with each other.
-In the B-mode, the vascular geometry of the venous plexus is specified, the presence or absence of varicose veins is ascertained.
+An important area of ultrasound examination is the initial part of the spermatic cord from the place of its formation to the level of the superficial inguinal ring.
+The veins of the pampiniform plexus are especially well visualized here, the diameter of which normally varies from 0.5 to 3 mm.
+The pampiniform plexus includes from 10 to 45 vessels, complexly and repeatedly anastomosing with each other.
+In B-mode, the vascular geometry of the venous plexus is clarified, and the presence or absence of varicose veins is determined.

-With the help of the color flow chart, the state of the valve apparatus in the venous system is determined by stress tests.
-When the position of the patient's body changes from horizontal to vertical, the direction of blood flow in the color cartogram normally remains in the correct direction, anterograde.
-On a deep breath with a held breath with functioning valves, the veins become empty.
-On exhalation, the natural direction of blood flow resumes and increases in intensity.
+With the help of CDK, the state of the valve apparatus in the venous system is determined using stress tests.
+When the patient's body position changes from horizontal to vertical, the direction of blood flow in the color cartogram normally remains in the correct direction, anterograde.
+When you take a deep breath with held breath while the valves are functioning, the veins become empty.
+As you exhale, the natural direction of blood flow is resumed and increases in intensity.
 With coughing movements, the blood flow becomes intermittent, but anterograde.
-The diameter of the veins with tension of the muscles of the anterior abdominal wall should not increase by more than 1 mm.
-A negative result of functional exercise tests indicates valvular venous insufficiency (for more details, see here).
+The diameter of the veins should not increase by more than 1 mm when the muscles of the anterior abdominal wall are tense.
+A negative result of functional stress tests indicates valvular venous insufficiency (for more details, see here).

-Vascular examinations of the inguinal canal are performed mainly to identify the inguinal canal.
+Vascular examinations of the inguinal canal are performed primarily to identify the inguinal canal.
 The testicular artery, cremasteric artery, and vas deferens artery have approximately similar Doppler characteristics and are difficult to verify.

-Pay attention to the RI of the interlobular testicular arteries.
-Normal RI is 0.6-0.7.
+Pay attention to the RI of the interlobular arteries of the testicle.
+Normally RI is 0.6-0.7.
 With arteriovenous shunting and collateral circulation, RI decreases.
-When the RI is below 0.4, the sperm is of poor quality.
+When RI is below 0.4, the sperm is of poor quality.

-Picture.
-On ultrasound, a normal testicle.
-The spectrum of interlobular arteries has a smooth rise, a rounded systolic peak, a gentle descent, and a pronounced end-diastolic component.
+Drawing.
+Ultrasound shows a normal testicle.
+The spectrum of interlobular arteries has a smooth rise, a rounded systolic peak, a gentle descent and a pronounced end-diastolic component.

 diagnoster.ru

-Ultrasound of the organs and vessels of the scrotum: norms, decoding, how a Doppler study is done
+Ultrasound of the organs and vessels of the scrotum: norms, explanation, how to do a Doppler study

-With urological problems, ultrasound of the scrotum is often prescribed.
-The scrotum is a musculoskeletal sac-like formation in men, which includes organs such as testicles, spermatic cords and appendages.
-The organs are located in such a way that they can only be examined with the help of an ultrasound examination.
+For urological problems, ultrasound of the scrotal organs is often prescribed.
+The scrotum is a musculocutaneous sac-like formation in men, which includes organs such as the testicles, spermatic cords and epididymis.
+The organs are located in such a way that they can only be examined using an ultrasound examination.

-The ultrasound examination procedure allows you to qualitatively and informatively perform diagnostics, assess the condition of the reproductive organs of a man.
+The ultrasound examination procedure allows for a high-quality and informative diagnosis and assessment of the condition of the male reproductive organs.

-With the help of ultrasound, the genitals of a man are scanned, the internal state is assessed.
+Using ultrasound, the man’s genitals are scanned and the internal condition is assessed.
 Ultrasound has its advantages:

-• absolutely safe method that does not irradiate the body.
-The result of the conduct is very informative and accurate;
+• An absolutely safe method that does not irradiate the body.
+The result is very informative and accurate;

-• using Doppler ultrasound, you can assess not only the state of the organs located in the scrotum, but also view the circulatory system;
+• using Doppler ultrasound, you can assess not only the condition of the organs located in the scrotum, but also view the circulatory system;

-• contact method of examination, which does not cause discomfort or pain.
+• a contact method of examination that does not cause discomfort or pain.

-With all the many advantages, there are also some kind of disadvantages.
-Ultrasound is difficult to diagnose a malignant tumor.
-Even if the tumor has been established, there is no way to establish its nature - benign or malignant.
+With all the many advantages, there are also some disadvantages.
+It is difficult to diagnose a malignant tumor using ultrasound.
+Even if a tumor has been identified, there is no way to determine its nature - benign or malignant.
 Therefore, performing an ultrasound examination is the primary procedure for examining the genital organs.
-If necessary, the urologist may prescribe additional examinations, in addition to ultrasound.
+If necessary, the urologist may prescribe additional examinations in addition to ultrasound.

 Usually, an ultrasound is prescribed by a urologist.
-Additionally, an ultrasound examination with Doppler can be performed to determine the state of the vessels of this organ.
+Additionally, an ultrasound examination with Doppler may be performed to determine the condition of the vessels of a given organ.
 Indications for examination:

-• carried out to control the body after operations;
+• carried out to monitor the organ after operations;

 • with a diagnosis of “male infertility”;

-• the risk of a hernia moving to the inguinal region;
+• the risk of the hernia spreading to the groin area;

-• with an increase in the testicles and their appendages;
+• with enlargement of the testicles and their appendages;

 • the presence of diseases of the endocrine system;